 Image: Charisma News

-We all know Trayvon Martin—July, 2013—seventeen years-young—my very own brother’s age—walking home from the corner store when George Zimmerman left his home and began following him.
-The dispatcher told him to remain indoors and let the police handle it.
-He didn’t listen.
-He shot and killed Trayvon only seventy yards from his home and after a trial was found not guilty, claiming “self-defense.”
+Everybody has heard of Trayvon Martin walking home from the corner store when George Zimmerman began following him and shot and killed Trayvon only seventy yards from his home.
+We all remember the trial where he was found not guilty, claiming “self-defense.”

 In 2013, after the acquittal of George Zimmerman in the tragic shooting of Trayvon Martin, #BlackLivesMatter began trending on Twitter.
 The official international activist movement was founded that same day.

-Since its inception, the movement has expanded their mission to include issues unrelated to their primary goals, such as the 2016 United States Presidential Election and the Israel-Palestine conflict, in which my troubles lie.
+Since its inception, the movement has expanded their mission to include issues unrelated to their primary goals, such as the 2016 United States Presidential Election and the Israel-Palestine conflict.

-For as long as I can remember, I have been a steadfast supporter of the Black Lives Matter movement.
-In fact, I have vivid memories of driving home from school with my mother, and asking, “Would be alright for me to wear a Black lives matter t-shirt or would it be weird?”
-After great deliberation and a much research, I came to the conclusion that it would, in fact, be alright for me to wear the shirt.
-Just as I reached this conclusion, I was dealt a devastating blow.
-Learning of the issues placed in the Black Lives Matter platform, leading me to the conclusion that, in good conscience, I could no longer fully endorse them.
+For as long as I can remember, I have been a steadfast supporter of the Black Lives Matter movement, but learning of the issues placed in the Black Lives Matter platform has led me to the conclusion that, in good conscience, I could no longer fully endorse them.

-Knowing this history, I was shocked and saddened when I came across articles from the Washington Post, reviewing the newly released platform, focusing on the anti-Israel stance the Black Lives Matter movement has adopted which has angered many Jewish groups.
-As a conservative Jew in America, agreeing with the Black Lives Matter movement’s stance on education, criminal sentencing, policing, and many other issues, I am horrified by their beliefs about Israel.
-How could they completely disregard the history of the country that has lived with constant threat and been under attack literally since the day it became a nation?
-How is it even possible to pass judgment on the State of Israel without a full evaluation of the facts and understanding of the history, just like understanding the prejudice and the challenges for the African-American community in America?
+As a conservative (religiously, not politically) Jew in America, agreeing with the Black Lives Matter movement’s stance on education, criminal sentencing, policing, and many other issues, I am personally devastated by their beliefs about Israel.
+I don’t know How they could completely disregard the history of the country that has lived with constant threat and been under attack literally since the day it became a nation.

 [Israel is] a state that practices systematic discrimination and has maintained a military occupation of Palestine for decades.